Anadea/anadea_blog/content/posts/healthcare-future-integrating-medical-devices-with-health-apps/index.md

 ---
+ceoTitle: "Healthcare Future: Integrating Medical Devices with Health Apps"
-title: 'Healthcare Future: Integrating Medical Devices with Health Apps'
+title: "Healthcare Future: Integrating Medical Devices with Health Apps"
+breadcrumbs: Integrating Medical Devices with Health Apps
+slug: healthcare-future-integrating-medical-devices-with-health-apps
+draft: true
-publishDate: '2018-03-16T00:00:00Z'
+publishDate: 2018-03-16T00:00:00Z
-authors: []
+image: health-app.jpg
+og_image: health-app.jpg
 description: Millions of people download and use health apps.
 Whether you are tracking steps and exercise using a Fitbit, or counting calories with MyFitnessPal, health apps are increasingly popular amongst every age group.
   According to an IQVIA Institute for Human Data Science study, there are over 320,000 health-related apps on the Apple App Store and Google Play Store (Android).
-image: health-app.jpg
-og_image: health-app.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - healthcare
-categories: []
 ---
 > Millions of people download and use health apps.
 Whether you are tracking steps and exercise using a Fitbit, or counting calories with MyFitnessPal, health apps along with <a href="https://anadea.info/solutions/medical-app-development" target="_blank">medical software development services</a> are increasingly popular.